racslabs/racs/docs/source/getting-started.rst

 Hardware Compatability
 ----------------------

 RACS supports both x86_64 and arm64 architectures.

-For x86_64, Sandy Bridge is the minimum CPU required to run RACS.
-For Intel, Haswell is recommended, and for AMD, Excavator or newer is advised, as SIMD-optimized DSP commands will be added in the near future.

 For arm64, the host byte order must be little-endian.

 OS Compatability
 ----------------